Intoxication Manslaughter: Texas Penal Code §49.08

-The Texas Intoxication Manslaughter law covers accidentally or mistakenly killing someone as a result of commiting another intoxication offense, such as DWI, Flying While Intoxicated or Boating While Intoxicated.
+The Texas Intoxication Manslaughter law covers accidentally or mistakenly killing someone as a result of committing another intoxication offense, such as DWI, Flying While Intoxicated or Boating While Intoxicated.

 In Texas, the Intoxication Manslaughter law allows state prosecuting attorneys to charge anyone who the police believe was driving while intoxicated on alcohol or drugs if there was a wreck that killed the driver’s own passenger or a person in another car.
 A person can also be charged with Intoxication Manslaughter if he or she killed someone as a result of operating a different kind of vehicle or assembling an amusement park ride while drunk or on drugs.

 Have you been charged with Intoxication Manslaughter?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 Effective as of September 1, 2019, there are additional fines required to be imposed on intoxication-related offenses, including Intoxication Manslaughter.
 Learn more about these changes below.